Kirtland’s Warbler Tours

-Michigan Audubon employs a seasonal guide to lead Kirtland’s Warbler tours from Grayling, MI, working in conjunction with the Michigan Department of Natural Resources and the U.S. Fish and Wildlife Service.
-The tours for 2017 will again be based at Hartwick Pines State Park just north of downtown Grayling.
-These tours are free of charge, but you must have a Recreation Pass to enter the State Park.
+Michigan Audubon employs a seasonal guide to lead Kirtland’s Warbler tours from Grayling, Mich., working in conjunction with the Michigan Department of Natural Resources and the U.S. Fish and Wildlife Service.
+The tours are based at Hartwick Pines State Park just north of downtown Grayling.
+Tours cost $10 per person (13 and younger are free) and you must have a Recreation Pass to enter the State Park.

-Tours will begin May 15 and are scheduled daily at 7:00 a.m.
-On weekends and holidays (Memorial Day and 4th of July) there will also be tours at 11:00 a.m.
-The last day tours will be offered is Independence Day.
+Tours will begin May 23, 2020, and are scheduled daily at 7 a.m.
+On Saturdays and Sundays, there will also be tours at 11 a.m.
+The last day tours will be offered is June 30, 2020.

-Tours will meet at the Michigan Forest Visitor Center within Hartwick Pines State Park where participants are given a brief orientation to the Kirtland’s Warbler and the Jack Pine habitat.
-Afterwards, participants caravan to protected pine barrens for the chance to view the endangered warbler.
+Tours will meet at the Michigan Forest Visitor Center within Hartwick Pines State Park, where participants are given a brief orientation to the Kirtland’s Warbler and the jack pine habitat.
+Afterward, participants caravan to protected pine barrens for the chance to view the endangered warbler.

-Reservations are only taken for groups of more than 5 individuals.
-If you have more than 10 people in your party, you may be required to participate in the 11:00 a.m. tour and we will arrange a special tour if you are attending during the week.
-To make group reservaions, email email@example.com.
+Reservations are only accepted for groups of more than five individuals.
+If you have more than 10 people in your party, you may be required to participate in the 11 a.m. tour and we will arrange a special tour if you are attending during the week.

-If you are a Michigan resident and do not have a Recreation Pass, you will be required to purchase one (2015 fee was $11).
-If you are not a resident of Michigan, a daily pass will cost $9 or an annual pass is $31(again – 2015 prices).
+If you are a Michigan resident and do not have a Recreation Pass, you will be required to purchase one.
 A Recreation Passport can be purchased the day of your tour.
-Those arriving for the 7:00 a.m. tour will be able to purchase it from the tour guide at the Visitor Center.
-Those arriving for a later tour will purchase the passport at the Park’s entrance booth.
+Those arriving for the 7 a.m. tour will be able to purchase their pass, if needed, from the tour guide at the Visitor Center.
+Those arriving for a later tour can purchase the passport at the Park’s entrance booth.

 Tour duration: 2.5 to 3 hours.